 Our topics are informed by the National Curriculum as well as developed in line to the children's own interests.
 By the time children leave Suffolks, they will have a secure and coherent understanding of British history pre-1066AD; an overview of the ancient world with a focus on Egypt, Greece and Rome; how World War 2 was a significant turning point in British history as well as learning about Enfield's rich and diverse local history.

 We believe that the history curriculum should celebrate the diverse nature of our community and that the children should see themselves in our curriculum throughout their time with us.
-We therefore celebrate 'Our History Week' each year which is where we look at the diverse history and the diverse community of Enfield.
+We therefore celebrate 'Making a Difference' week each year which is where we look at the diverse history and the diverse community of Enfield.

 Suffolks itself has a very interesting history.
 From a fire in the 70s to a record of punishment - Suffolks has seen a lot of change!